-How can they convert disconnected contract-holders, into delighted brand advocates?
+How can they convert disconnected contract-holders into delighted brand advocates?

 Of course, timing is everything when it comes to engaging, keeping and upgrading the contract value of customers.
 Understanding whether they’re displaying tell-tale signs of switching to a competing service doesn’t stem from drawing your own conclusions via their interactions with remote digital channels, or inferring whether they’re in a family-of-three or a single homeowner.
 This only helps to inform context.

 In a world based around mapping peoples’ digital footprints, there’s a lot to be said for getting out there and asking your customer one-to-one what it is they want.
-Unfortunately, if you have more than three million customers like energy provider Nuon, this isn't so scalable.
+Unfortunately, if you have more than three million customers like energy provider Nuon, this isn't very scalable.
 And so, mirroring these one-to-one interactions based on the information your customers give you, via technology, is the next best thing.
 This also gives you a baseline for scale: quality breeds quality, and rather than starting straight from nebulous big data derived from someone else’s audience, this means you can build from the ground up using conversation points with clear origins.

-Customer data should (and can) be used as the basis for your customer conversations — and conversions; time and time again.
+Customer data should (and can) be used as the basis for your customer conversations — and conversions, time and time again.

-This is when leaders in utilities marketing evolve from purveyors of an ongoing price war, to create a more nuanced understanding of how to pitch true value to each customer; through reaching them smarter and building a stronger, long-lasting relationship at every interaction.
+This is when leaders in utilities marketing evolve from purveyors of an ongoing price war, to create a more nuanced understanding of how to pitch true value to each customer: through reaching them smarter and building a stronger, long-lasting relationship at every interaction.

 Customer satisfaction ladders up to customer retention, loyalty, and advocacy — and it all starts with better personalization through customer data.
-Get the best new strategies and insights in our insights hub:
+Get the best new strategies and insights in our insights hub.